Wichita man wins Super Bowl tickets for life

 “This means everything!” he said.
 “The only thing that would be better than this would be the Chiefs and the Vikings.”

-He said he is hopeful his luck will rub off on the Chiefs during the big game.
+He said he is hopeful his luck will rub off on the Chiefs during the Super Bowl.

 “That would be my dream come true to watch the Chiefs win the Super Bowl and if I ever went to another Super Bowl I wouldn’t care because I could say I was there to see them win,” Randa said.